top of page

 • Trouble concentrating or staying motivated

-Your system is responding.
-And it deserves support, not judgment.
+These symptoms are real, and they matter.
+Your system is responding, and it deserves support, not judgment.

 Knowing the difference helps you understand what your system needs.